kalpeshdhotre/Hackathon-for-Javascript-live-batch-ineuron-home-page/readme.md

 - In Hall of fame section simple and smooth animation is applied to candidate photo which display's details after mouse hover.

 Limitations in current version:
-- Website is best viewd on 1080p screen or higher byt not yet fully compatible with smaller screens.
+- Website is best viewd on 1080p screen or higher but not yet fully compatible with smaller screens.
 - manual scrolling is needed, links to sections on page not available.
-- navigation menu is not staying on top.
+- navigation menu is not fixed on top.